English Standard Version: Post-publication

-In 2008, Crossway published the ESV Study Bible, which would go on to sell over 1 million copies.
-In 2009, the Evangelical Christian Publishers Association named the ESV Study Bible as Christian Book of the Year.
+In 2008, Crossway published the ESV Study Bible, which sold more than one million copies.
+In 2009, the Evangelical Christian Publishers Association (ECPA) named the ESV Study Bible as Christian Book of the Year.
 This was the first time in the award's 30-year history to be given to a study Bible.
+By September 2024, the ESV Study Bible had sold more than 2.5 million copies.